rondlite/reaction-docs/website/versioned_docs/version-v1.7.0/reaction-core.md

 original_id: reaction-core
 ---

-Reaction is a Meteor application that imports a core group of plugins providing functionality for creating, connecting, and managing:
+Demand is a Meteor application that imports a core group of plugins providing functionality for creating, connecting, and managing:

 - user profiles
 - user sessions